nawidix/Color-Atlas-Generator/README.md

 python src/main.py
 ```

-This will read the hex colors from `data/colors.txt`, create a 128x128px PNG, and fill it with rectangles in a grid layout.
+This will read the hex colors from an Open File, create a 128x128px PNG, and fill it with rectangles in a grid layout.

 ## Dependencies